androiddevnotesforks/resources-of-learning/_cs-advanced-domains-resources.md

 ### Introduction to Artificial Intelligence

 - Artificial Intelligence: A Modern Approach (4th, 2020) by Stuart Russell, Peter Norvig [4.20, 4421] Introduction to the theory and practice of artificial intelligence.
-- AI and Machine Learning for Coders: A Programmer's Guide to Artificial Intelligence by Laurence Moroney [4.08, 102]
+- AI and Machine Learning for Coders: A Programmer's Guide to Artificial Intelligence by Laurence Moroney [4.08, 102] You'll understand how to implement the most common scenarios in machine learning, such as computer vision, natural language processing (NLP), and sequence modeling for web, mobile, cloud, and embedded runtimes.
 - Grokking Artificial Intelligence Algorithms: Understand and apply the core algorithms of deep learning and artificial intelligence in this friendly illustrated guide including exercises and examples (2020) by Rishal Hurbans [4.00, 77]
 - Introduction to Artificial Intelligence by Philip C. Jackson [3.68, 141]
 - The Elements of Statistical Learning: Data Mining, Inference, and Prediction by Trevor Hastie, Robert Tibshirani, Jerome Friedman